CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab24.md

     ```

 ### Task 2.4: Add code to detect and locate objects

+In this task, you will extend the application to detect and locate objects within images, generate an annotated output file, and download it for review.

 1. In the code editor, in the **AnalyzeImage** function, find the comment **Get objects in the image** and add the following code to list the objects detected in the image, and call the provided function to annotate an image with the detected objects: